 - 1. Existing and proposed parkland of each type is identified on Map I Existing and Proposed Parkland. - 2.
-Develop and support the development of existing and proposed parks as shown on Map I Existing and Proposed Parkland in a phased manner as specified in Parks and Recreation Master Plan. - 3.
-In addition to those identified on Map I Existing and Proposed Parkland, parks may be developed anywhere in the City.
+Develop and support the development of existing and proposed parks as shown on Map I Existing and Proposed Parkland in a phased manner as specified in the Parks and Recreation Master Plan.

-- 4. Consider the City and Provincial gravel pit operations as potential future Parks sites following the phasing out of gravel operations. - 5.
+- 3. In addition to those identified on Map I Existing and Proposed Parkland, parks may be developed anywhere in the City. - 4.
+Consider the City and Provincial gravel pit operations as potential future park sites following the phasing out of gravel operations. - 5.
 Ensure outdoor recreation facilities and parks are supported with adequate access, storage and sanitary facilities. - 6.
+Ensure that adequate shade, either natural or man-made, and access to drinking water is provided in the design and construction of any outdoor recreation facilities and parks. - 7.
 Adopt a policy addressing the storage of sports equipment at City fields by user groups and organizations, and the use of shipping containers.